kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Internal pudendal artery
 	E. Middle rectal artery

-#### Answer: ?
+#### Answer: E. Middle rectal artery - ?

 ### Q1.94
 The _posterior triangle of the neck_ is bounded by:

-	A. The anterior border of the sternocleidomastoid muscle, inferior border of the mandible and anterior midline of the neck
+	A. The anterior border of the sternocleidomastoid muscle, inferior border of the mandible and anterior midline of the neck - F
-	B. The anterior borders of both sternocleidomastoid muscles, inferior border of the mandible and suprasternal notch of the manubrium
+	B. The anterior borders of both sternocleidomastoid muscles, inferior border of the mandible and suprasternal notch of the manubrium - F
 	C. The posterior border of the sternocleidomastoid muscle and clavicle and anterior border of the trapezius muscle
-	D. The anterior borders of both trapezius muscles and occipital bone and posterior midline of the neck
+	D. The anterior borders of both trapezius muscles and occipital bone and posterior midline of the neck - F
-	E. Both bellies of the digastric muscle and the inferior border of the mandible
+	E. Both bellies of the digastric muscle and the inferior border of the mandible - F

-#### Answer: ?
+#### Answer: C. The posterior border of the sternocleidomastoid muscle and clavicle and anterior border of the trapezius muscle - ?

 ### Q1.95
 The _phrenic nerve_ supplies the thoracoabdominal diaphragm.
 Which of the following statements about the phrenic nerve is true?

-	A. It has a root value of C2, C3
+	A. It has a root value of C2, C3 - F
-	B. It is a pure motor nerve
+	B. It is a pure motor nerve - F
-	C. It runs obliquely across the front of the sternocleidomastoid muscle
+	C. It runs obliquely across the front of the sternocleidomastoid muscle - F
 	D. It descends almost vertically behind the root of the lung
-	E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax
+	E. It is accompanied by the pericardiacophrenic branch of the internal mammary artery in the thorax - F

-#### Answer: ?
+#### Answer: D. It descends almost vertically behind the root of the lung - ?

 ### Q1.96
-Iatrogenic injury to the thoracodorsal nerve at the time of excision of a lump in the scapular region will affect:
+Iatrogenic injury to the _thoracodorsal nerve_ at the time of excision of a lump in the scapular region will affect:

 	A. Latissimus dorsi
 	B. Serratus anterior